-% (or 100% if all outstanding LLC Units held by the Pre-IPO LLC Members were redeemed or exchanged for a corresponding number of newly-issued shares of Class A common stock).
-Investors in this offering will hold approximately % of the combined voting power of our common stock (or % if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
+28% (or 100% if all outstanding LLC Units held by the Pre-IPO LLC Members were redeemed or exchanged for a corresponding number of newly-issued shares of Class A common stock).
+Investors in this offering will hold approximately 28% of the combined voting power of our common stock (or 30% if the underwriters exercise their option to purchase additional shares of Class A common stock in full).

-Voting power held by the Pre-IPO LLC Members as holders of all outstanding shares of Class B common stock after giving effect to this offering exchanged for a corresponding number of newly-issued shares of Class A common stock).
-Pre-IPO LLC Members will hold approximately of the combined voting power of our common stock (or % if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
+Voting power held by the Pre-IPO LLC Members as holders of all outstanding shares of Class B common stock after giving stock after giving effect to this offering exercise their option to purchase additional shares of Class A common stock in full).

-% (or 0% if all outstanding LLC Units held by the Pre-IPO LLC Members were redeemed or this offering approximately % of the combined voting power of our common stock (or % if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
+72% (or 0% if all outstanding LLC Units held by the Pre-IPO LLC Members were redeemed or exchanged for a corresponding number of newly-issued shares of Class A common stock).
+Pre-IPO LLC Members will hold approximately 72% of the combined voting power of our common stock (or 70% if the underwriters this offering approximately 28 % of the combined voting power of our common stock (or 30% if the underwriters exercise their option to purchase additional shares of Class A common stock in full).